|U.S. General John Pope|

 March 14, 1826 – William D. Clark of the Conecuh Guards was born in the township of Freedom in Cadaraugus County, New York.
 He first entered Confederate service as a private on Aug.
 31, 1861 at Dunfrees, Va. in Co.
 E of the 4th Ala.
 Inf. and served with the unit through the end of the war.
 He was elected Second Sgt. before the close of the war.

 March 14, 1862 – At the Battle of New Bern, Union General Ambrose Burnside captured New Bern, which was North Carolina’s second largest city, and closed another port through which the Confederates could slip supplies.
 New Bern was defended by 4,000 Confederate troops, commanded by CSA General Lawrence O. Branch.
+Union casualties for the battle were around 90 killed and 380 wounded, while the Confederates suffered approximately 60 killed, 100 wounded, and 400 captured.

 March 14, 1864 - Union troops led by General A.J.
-Smith captured Fort Derussy, which was located about four miles north of Marksville, La.
+Smith captured Fort Derussy, which was located abour four miles north of Marksville, La.
 The fort was a Confederate stronghold during the Civil War, defending the lower Red River Valley in Louisiana.

 March 14, 1865 - The Battle of Newton took place in Newton, Ala. during the final days of the U.S. Civil War.
 It was fought between local Home Guard troops and elements of the 1st Florida Cavalry (US), who had invaded the Wiregrass region of Alabama in violation of a directive given by Brigadier General Alexander Asboth, commanding Union forces in Pensacola, Fla.